iq-motion-control/iq-control-center/README.md

 ## Deployment

 Deployment of this GUI can be done on any platform thanks to QT.
 If you would like more information on how to do this please follow the following link [QT deployement](https://doc.qt.io/qt-5/deployment.html)
-We also have already deployed installers that you can download here ADD LINK !!!!!
+We also have already deployed installers that you can download for MAC and WINDOWS on our [website](http://iq-control.com/control-center)

 ## Contributing